alterNERDtive/VaultHunters-tweaks/README.md

 * Reverted some of the crafting recipe changes introduced in update 5.
 * Lowered the cost of 64k storage parts.

+#### RFTools Utility

+* Added to the pack.
+* Vaultified the recipies.
+* Removed the beacon/weather control stuff and some upgrades that cause crashes.

 #### Sophisticated Backpacks

 * Re-enabled Jukebox Upgrade.
 Because why the fuck is that even disabled in the